politicalphysicist/politicalphysicist.github.io/content/Politics/energyMarket3.md

 Indeed, conflation of "democratic" with "local" is something we should be suspicious of.
 Certainly local control has its place, but that does not mean it is the best choice in all cases.
-Indeed, we need to examine what we mean when we say something is "democratic", as was argued in
+We need to examine what we mean when we say something is "democratic", as was argued in
 [an article](https://bravenewclimate.com/2014/06/11/germany-energiewende-oz-critical-review/)